Madsem2/Madsem2.github.io/index.md

 Other highlights from the bar chart:
 - A wave/rebound of the initiatives in stolen automotive (2010-2017)
 - Raise in stolen motorcycles (2011-2015) - maybe due to rescoping of the target.
 From cars to motorcycles)
-- The "ATTEPED STOLEN VEHICHE" data is still heavily impacted by initiatives decribed East Bay Times [1]
+- The "ATTEMPED STOLEN VEHICHE" data is still heavily impacted by initiatives decribed East Bay Times [1]

 ![This is a bar plot](https://Madsem2.github.io/bar_plot.png) Figure 2 - Bar plots of the various types of vehicle theft committed from 2003-2017